Mudlarks International Residency

 Alice Boyd (Sound Designer)

-Nora Wardell (Director) Nominated by Schaubühne
+Nora Wardell (Director) Supported by Schaubühne

-Christina Deinsberger (Director) Nominated by Schaubühne
+Christina Deinsberger (Director) Supported by Schaubühne

-Caroline Williams (Maker) Nominated by BOV
+Caroline Williams (Maker) Supported by BOV

 Stephanie Levi John (Performer & Writer)